 Nordson Advanced Technologies

+When considering new or used inspection equipment for you facility you must first determine your basic needs.
+AOI and X-Ray are two entirely different types of inspection.
+AOI is best used for detecting presence, correct part, polarity, skew, and various solder defects.
+X-Ray is typically used for inspection of wiring assemblies, semiconductor packaging, and BGA solder defects that are not visible to the naked eye.
 If your company places numerous BGA parts and offers BGA rework it is critical to have a decent X-Ray system to assist with this process.
 If you are seeing a higher number of minor defects on completed circuit boards an AOI system can save you time and money.
 I consider both systems a must in a modern assembly shop but if you have to choose between one or the other you will need to ask yourself a series of questions about your current process to determine the system that will add the most value today.

 VP of Business Development